STMicroelectronics/lis2duxs12-rs/examples/mlc_activity_mobile_stm32f401re_embassy/README.md

 ---

-*This README provides a detailed explanation of the embedded Rust program for activity recognition on STM32F401RE using the LIS2DUXS12 sensor and UCF-generated MLC configuration.*
+*This README provides a detailed explanation of the embedded Rust program for activity recognition on STM32F401RE using the LIS2DUXS12 sensor and JSON-generated MLC configuration.*